Small Business Advice: 10 Tips on Leadership

 6. Demonstrate integrity in all that you do, say, or profess.
 Insist on complete honesty with your teammates and yourself.

 7. Make yourself visible and approachable to all members of your company.
 You are the boss, and unfortunately, you intimidate most of your team.
-I have found that the best way is to consistently ask questions about what your company should be doing better.
-Once you break the ice, the feedback will flow, and you will clearly hear what is important to know and what to change.
+The best way is to consistently ask questions about what your company should be doing better.
+Once you break the ice, the feedback will flow, and you will clearly hear what is essential to know and what to change.

-8. Be the company’s face to the public, suppliers, and customers.
+8. Represent the company to the public, suppliers, and customers.
 As the owner, people want to have a relationship with you.

 9. Celebrate your achievements and successes as urgently as the disappointments.
-We frequently forget how much we have accomplished, and taking the time to celebrate wins will hearten you and your team.
+We often overlook our accomplishments, but taking the time to celebrate them will hearten you and your team.

 10. Be ready to openly and honestly debrief failures.
 The military does this brilliantly.
 They specialize in identifying the root of mistakes without assigning personal blame.
 They focus on fixing processes and reinforcing accountability.